 Extreme 1: Grandstanding – this is a common trap when brands bring their sustainability to market.
 And Apple falls into the trap by branding products as ‘carbon neutral’ or making other exaggerated claims about the impact of its products on the environment.

 Take Apple’s Mother Nature video from 2023, which went viral but today, in a more mature market, looks a little like it’s overreaching.
-It’s a great video overall but lines like ‘Apple offices are already carbon neutral’, ‘we’ve planted forests’, and ‘all Apple devices will have a net zero climate impact’ are beginning to sound a bit shaky now.
-In ten years it’ll probably be like looking back at one of those awful old comedies that seems wildly inappropriate.
-In three years, even.
+It’s a clever, well-produced video but lines like ‘Apple offices are already carbon neutral’, ‘we’ve planted forests’, and ‘all Apple devices will have a net zero climate impact’ are beginning to sound a bit shaky.
+In five years it’ll probably be like looking back at one of those awful old comedies that seems wildly inappropriate.
+In five months, even.

 And it is also a legal issue today.
 Apple was banned from claiming carbon neutrality in Germany this year – in part because of questionable offsetting – and damaging publicity ensued.
 The company is now moving away from using the term completely but we’d have told them to cut that out years ago.

 Extreme 2: Greenhushing – the more contemporary extreme, perhaps related to the legal case we’ve just mentioned, is where Apple has decided to not talk much about its sustainability at all.
-This absence was conspicuous at its Event 2025, where sustainability initiatives and environmental product innovations barely received a mention.
-Despite the event being billed as ‘awe dropping’ there were only some drips about eco-friendly product features, like recycled aluminum.
+This absence was conspicuous at its September 2025 Event, where environmental innovations barely received a mention.
+Despite the event being billed as ‘awe dropping’ there were only some little drips about eco-friendly product features, like recycled aluminum.
 Easy to miss.
 But the precipitous drop in volume from the roaring about sustainability in previous years, was hard not to notice.

 Beneath the overarching problems, there are other issues.
 If you step into a luminous Apple store – or check the Apple website – the sustainability story around products, which is strong when you check the details, is not attention grabbing.
 Minimalism may work with the products themselves but here it’s too hidden away.
 It’s not like these details are unimportant to Apple’s audience.
 As part of the research for this post, we visited an Apple store to investigate the sustainability messages that jumped out without having to rummage around.
 The result?
 We have nothing to say.

 Apple has also aimed at net zero by 2030 – a hugely ambitious target that is way ahead of comparative companies.
 It also includes its byzantine international supply chain and is mostly dependent on emissions reductions.
 If you take a wider look at net zero pledges, the country with the most ambitious target in the world is Finland, aiming at 2035 (followed by Austria and Iceland at 2040).
-These targets are set so far into the future because becoming net zero is an extraordinarily tricky thing to achieve.
-If you’re going to aim at such a momentous target – now only a few years away, which will flash by quickly – then you’d better back it up with a story to match (non-fiction).
+These targets are set so far into the future because becoming net zero is an extraordinarily difficult thing to achieve and nobody has officially achieved it yet.
+If you’re going to aim at such a momentous target – now only a few years away, which will flash by quickly – then you’d better back it up with a story to match.
+Non-fiction, of course.

 An improved strategy: